oracle/odpi/doc/src/functions/dpiStmt.rst

     It will be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

-    **data** [OUT] -- a pointer to a :ref:`dpiData<dpiData>` structure which will be populated with the value of the column upon successful completion of the function.
+    **data** [OUT] -- a pointer to a pointer to an internally created :ref:`dpiData<dpiData>` structure which will be populated upon successful completion of this function.
+The structure contains the value of the column at the specified position.
 Note that any references to LOBs, statements, objects and rowids are owned by the statement.
 If you wish to retain these values independently of the statement, a reference must be added by calling one of :func:`dpiLob_addRef()`, :func:`dpiStmt_addRef()`,
     :func:`dpiObject_addRef()` or :func:`dpiRowid_addRef()`.